dsadaka/drone/README.md

 1. cd <directory created above>
 2. drone console
      You should see "Ready to receive drone commands.
-Type "exit" to quit.
+Type "exit" to quit."
      Enter connect to connect to server
      You should see Ready to fly!
      Now enter any of the functions listed above, starting with "take_off"